Dave HallAssociate Professor of Percussion, Jazz Studies

 What are you most proud of in the area you work for the Glenn Korff School of Music?

 Hall: I’m very proud of my talented percussion studio- the students have breadth and depth of skill across the percussive spectrum and are intrinsically motivated, intelligent, hardworking, and pleasant to be around.
-I’m especially proud of our Percussion Ensemble which was a winner of the 2016 Percussive Arts Society International Percussion Ensemble Competition.
+I’m especially proud of our Percussion Ensemble which was a winner of both 2019 and 2016 Percussive Arts Society International Percussion Ensemble Competition.
 The group has been commissioning, premiering, and recording a lot of new works (like this one: https://www.youtube.com/watch?v=EhdGpssKDMQ)

 In the percussion area we’ve recently added a steel band (Nebraska Steel) as well as offerings in Brazilian samba and Balinese gamelan.
 I’m excited to continue to diversify our percussive offerings.